Textualize/rich/.github/ISSUE_TEMPLATE/bug_report.md

 Rich isn't accepting new features.
 If it can be implemented in a third-party library, then that is what I recommend.

 Rich *may* accept enhancements to existing features, if they don't have a disruptive impact on the API.

+If you think your feature is exceptional, then please make your case in a discussion.
 -->

 **Describe the bug**